micahwoods/micahwoods.github.io/_posts/2020-02-07-composite-samples-6.md

 ---

 They get right to the purpose of soil nutrient analysis in the first sentence saying that it is "a key practice to increase the efficiency of nutrient management."
-As an aside, I'll take the opportunity here to point out that that is how soil testing is supposed to work, but in the turfgrass industry, soil testing can [actually *decrease the efficiency* of nutrient management](https://www.blog.asianturfgrass.com/2016/03/thats-not-the-way-it-is-supposed-to-work.html) because of misinterpreted soil tests.
+As an aside, I'll take the opportunity here to point out that that is how soil testing is supposed to work, but in the turfgrass industry, soil testing seems to [actually *decrease the efficiency* of nutrient management](https://www.blog.asianturfgrass.com/2016/03/thats-not-the-way-it-is-supposed-to-work.html) because of misinterpreted soil tests.
+But it is easy to fix this with a method such as [MLSN](https://www.asianturfgrass.com/2018-02-03-new-mlsn-cheat-sheet/).

 In their review, they looked at results from other articles, and calculated "an estimate for the range of soil sampling densities that would be required to achieve a margin of error of 10% of each study's mean at a 5% precision level."
 For K, the median sampling density is less than 5 samples per hectare; for P the median sampling density is 8.4 samples per hectare.
 I think it is interesting to consider these sampling densities in comparison to what is standard in the turfgrass industry today.
 To achieve that aforementioned level of precision with P, for example, one would need on average a single sample for every 1,190 m<sup>2</sup> (12,809 ft<sup>2</sup>).
 With K, fewer samples would be required.